-Sarah froze on the phone realizing that Tom had asked her out for the very night she was set up to go on a date with her roommate's brother.
+Sarah froze on the phone realizing that Tom had asked her out for the very night she was going on a blind date with her roommate's brother.
 Sarah took a deep breath and decided it was best to be honest and just came right out with the fact that she had a date with her roommate's brother.